HiroFujisame/Nend-Sudes/README.md

 ---

 21/may/2021 - I stopped trying. windows? yuck, i'll stay with my linux until i get to buy my new pc on my birthday in july.

+---

+25/may/2021 - I'm still trying to get used to linux, tho it's pretty different from windows but i learned already how to use the gnome console properly and the partition and directories system.